 How to host an open house

-Hosting an open house is a brilliant way to create a buzz about your sale and get plenty of potential buyers through the doors in one go.
-We look at all the advantages and disadvantages to an open house, tips for success and whether they actually work.
+Hosting an open house is a brilliant way to create a buzz about your house sale and get plenty of potential buyers through the doors in one go.
+We look at all the advantages and disadvantages to an open house, tips for success and whether they actually work to sell your home.

 What is an open house?

-An open house replaces the need for successive numbers of viewings.
+When you are selling your home, an open house replaces the need for successive numbers of viewings.
 Instead of conducting viewings as and when, you set aside a few hours on a particular day for viewings.
 It might be that anyone can come and take a look during that time or your estate agent schedules back-to-back appointments to fill the time you have allocated.
-Most sellers prefer the appointments to be scheduled rather than allowing people to just drop by unarranged.
+Most sellers prefer the appointments to be scheduled rather than allowing people to drop by unarranged.

 What are the advantages of holding an open house?

 Open days are particularly beneficial to sellers.
-Using an open day means you can get a whole block of viewings done at once so you only have to get your home looking its best for that day and you can either focus your energy showing everyone around on that day or let the estate agent handle the whole thing while you escape.
+Using an open day means you can get a whole block of viewings done at once.
+So, you only have to get your home looking its best for that day.
+You can either focus your energy showing everyone around on that day or let the estate agent handle the open day while you escape.

-It will save you from having to constantly clean and keep the place ever-prepped for potential viewings, which is ideal if you have children or pets and a full time job to juggle as well.
+An open house will save you from having to constantly clean and keep your home ever-prepped for potential viewings, which is ideal if you have children or pets and a full time job to juggle as well.

 When is the best time to hold an open house?

-You want your house to look its best without off-putting rush hour traffic or fading light.
+You want your house to look its best and ideally avoid rush hour traffic or fading light.
 So, avoid evenings.
 You also want as many people as possible to be able to attend, so don’t go for a weekday.